JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 The Language column was excluded, as over 99% of papers were written in English.
 The few non-English entries (e.g., in German or French) were too sparse to contribute meaningfully to classification and could introduce unnecessary noise.

 Further details on how these metadata features were transformed and engineered can be found in @feature_eng.

+=== Similarity Score Features

+To assess the semantic alignment between citing papers and their references, I incorporated four similarity-based features developed by Christof Bless.
+These features, detailed in the GitHub repository (https://github.com/Christof93/citation_semantic_congruence), quantify the semantic distance between citation contexts and cited abstracts using L2 (Euclidean) distance on sentence embeddings.

+The sentence embeddings were generated using the SPECTER model, a transformer-based encoder trained on scientific literature.

+The features are:

+- *mean_citation_context_to_cited_abstract_l2_distance_y*: Average distance between each citation context in the citing paper and the abstract of the cited paper, indicating overall semantic similarity.

+- *max_citation_context_to_cited_abstract_l2_distance_y*: Maximum distance observed among all citation context–cited abstract pairs, highlighting potential outlier citations.

+- *mean_abstract_to_cited_abstract_l2_distance_y*: Average distance between the citing paper's abstract and the abstracts of all cited papers, reflecting general alignment.

+- *max_abstract_to_cited_abstract_l2_distance_y*: Maximum distance between the citing abstract and any cited abstract, identifying significant semantic deviations.

+Due to limitations in available metadata, these features could be computed for approximately 8,000 papers, comprising 6,000 retracted and 2,000 non-retracted articles.
+The remaining ~12,000 papers lacked sufficient data for these calculations.
+Despite this, the similarity features offer valuable insights into the degree of content overlap and potential anomalies in citation practices.

 === Retraction Reason Selection and Labeling <labeling>